railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

    *Comparison of planned hours, worked hours and the productivity of employees by project*

-You can also study several of your project's figures from the menus in :menuselection:`Human Resources --> Reporting --> Planning`.
+You can also study several of your project's figures from the menus in :menuselection:`Project --> Reporting`.

 Planning at all levels of the Hierarchy
 ---------------------------------------